casper-hansen/Statistical_Significance_Testing/article/article.md

     print(f"Gaussian: {col}\n\t{p1:5f} (Shapiro-Wilk)\n\t{p2:5f} (D'Agostino's)")
 ```

-You can run through every column and check the if the values fit into a Gaussian distribution.
-I found that all the p-values for the Shapiro-Wilk test were zero - suggesting that the every column is normally distributed.
+You can run through every column and check if the values fit into a Gaussian distribution.
+I found that all the p-values for the Shapiro-Wilk test were zero - suggesting that every column is normally distributed.
 Applying the D'Agostino test, the result is largely the same except for a few columns that got close to the 0.001 significance level.
 This can be observed by the output of the function:

 ```
 Gaussian: Glucose